-When a dog bites and seriously injures a child, what are your rights as a parent?
+When the unfortunate situation of a dog biting and seriously injuring a child, what are your rights as a parent?
 Can you seek compensation for your medical bills from the dog’s owner?
 What steps will you need to take?

-If you will continue reading, these questions will be answered in this short introduction to dog bites, the law, children, and your rights as a parent.
+Continue reading to learn the answers to these questions.
+Your concerns will be answered in this short introduction to dog bites, the law, children, and your rights as a parent.